salemove/ios-bundle/docs/Integration.md

 See [explanation video][1]

-## Prerequisites

-This tutorial is written for:

-- Xcode 10.1
-- Swift 4.2
-- SalemoveSDK 0.10.0

 ## Introduction

 *SalemoveSDK* is a swift library with closed source that comes with a well-documented API and ability to install it using modern dependency management systems such as [CocoaPods][0]